 Industrial CEE or Commando plugs, for heavy-current appliances and special uses.
 These are usually coloured yellow (110V), blue (230V) or red (400V, 3-phase);

-5A and 15A round-pin, which are now considered obsolete for all but stage lighting systems;
+5A and 15A round-pin, which are now considered obsolete for all but stage lighting systems or other special uses;

 IEC plugs, typically used with computer equipment and sound systems.